Everything to know about visiting the Vatican in Rome

 5. The Sistine Chapel

-Built in the 15th century and part of the Vatican Museums, the Sistine Chapel is known for the frescoes that Michelangelo spent several years painting on its walls and ceiling.
+The Sistine Chapel was built in the 15th century and is part of the Vatican Museums—and is known for the frescoes that Michelangelo spent several years painting on its walls and ceiling.
 Commit them to your memory, as cameras aren’t allowed.

 6. The Vatican Gardens